yquake2/yquake2/doc/020_installation.md

 The retail releases of Quake II and both addons contain up to 11 Audio CD tracks as soundtrack.
-Since modern computers lack the ability for direct CD playback Yamagi Quake II reads the music from OGG/Vorbis files.
+Since modern computers lack the ability for direct CD playback, Yamagi Quake II reads the music from OGG/Vorbis files.

 Later Quake II releases, for example the one included with Quake IV and